Keyboard shortcuts

 1. Teams are required to be affiliated with an Academic Institution.

-2. A team can consist of members from more than one University, however any one person cannot be on multiple teams.
+2. A team can consist of members from more than one Academic Institution, however any one person cannot be on multiple teams.

 Required Roles